ishine/MultiSpeech/README.md

 but, i didn't implemnet Diagonal constraint for now.

-Multispeack setting and inferece will be added later.
+Multispeaker setting and inferece will be added later.